onzfonz/comp227/src/content/6/en/part6a.md

 Because we now have quite good tests for the reducer, we can refactor the code safely.

 Adding a new note creates the state it returns with Array's `concat` function.
-Let's take a look at how we can achieve the same by using the JavaScript [array spread](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator) -syntax:
+Let's take a look at how we can achieve the same by using the JavaScript [array spread](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator) syntax:

 ```js
 const noteReducer = (state = [], action) => {